zainab-arooj/icureai-dashboard/README.md

 Bash
 pip install -r requirements.txt

-2.Spin up the application interface: streamlit run app.py
+2. Spin up the application interface: streamlit run app.py
 (Note: Adjust the runner command if using a different framework like Dash or Gradio instead of Streamlit).